Young leads Hawks' rally past Sixers with Embiid hurting

+“I’ve coached a lot of games where guys haven’t had it all night but they’re still your guys,” coach Doc Rivers said, adding he would take Embiid "whether you've got it going or not.”

+Philadelphia guard Seth Curry said Embiid "was pressing maybe a little bit."

 Bogdan Bogdanovic scored 22 points for the Hawks, and John Collins had 14 points and 12 rebounds.
-Young made only 8 of 26 shots but had 18 assists.
+Young made only 8 of 26 shots but had 18 assists, matching his career high.

+“This team never gives up, no matter what the score is,” Young said.
+“I love the way we fight and I’m proud of our team tonight.”

 Game 5 is Wednesday night in Philadelphia.

-Embiid finished with 17 points and 21 rebounds.
-Tobias Harris scored 20 points for the Sixers, and Seth Curry had 17, missing a potential tying 3-pointer at the buzzer.
+Tobias Harris scored 20 points for the Sixers and Curry had 17, missing a potential tying 3-pointer at the buzzer.

 The Sixers led 60-42 late in the first half but Atlanta chipped away in the third quarter.
 Bogdanovic opened the final period with a 3-pointer to give Atlanta its first lead of the half, 83-82.

-Philadelphia led 98-94 before Collins' 3-pointer cut the lead to one point.
-Young's floater with 1:17 remaining gave Atlanta a 99-98 lead, and his two free throws when fouled by Embiid pushed the advantage to three.
+Young's floater with 1:17 remaining gave Atlanta a 99-98 lead, and his two free throws pushed the advantage to three.

 The Hawks hung on from there, catching a break when Embiid missed a layup and the Sixers knocked the ball out of bounds with 7.8 seconds remaining.

-Harris has scored at least 20 points in seven consecutive playoff games.

-Young missed his first five shots from the field and had his right shoulder wrapped when he sat on the bench early in the second quarter.
-The Hawks did not announce an injury.
+Young missed his first five shots from the field and had his right shoulder wrapped with a heating pad when he sat on the bench early in the second quarter.

+“When he took off his warmup, it was the first I saw that,” McMillan said.
+“Obviously there’s something going on with his shoulder but he hasn’t complained.
+He was missing some shots that he normally makes ... but he stayed with it.
+He’s a tough kid.”

-Young's frustration showed when he complained after being called for a foul on Embiid in the second quarter, leading to a technical foul.
+Young's frustration showed when he complained after being called for a foul on Embiid in the second quarter, leading to a technical.

-After his shoulder was wrapped, Young made a short floater and then connected on two 3-pointers.

 Embiid made a 3 after his time in the locker room.
 But he finished 4 of 20 from the floor — hardly the production the Sixers need from their star, who shot 51.3% in the regular season.